JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Routing - Static Routing, Routing Table, Default Routes, Next Hop, Local Routes, Floating Routes.md

 	- Control:
 		- You have full control over the routes and can fine-tune network traffic paths
 	- Security:
-		- Static routes are less susceptible to
+		- Static routes are less susceptible to routing attacks (e.g, route poisoning) because no dynamic updates are received from other routers

+# Routing Table
+- What?
+	- Routing table cont